cwwang1979/ETMIL-SSLViT/README.md

 #### 1. Tissue Segmentation and Patching

-Place the Whole slide image in ./DATA
+Place the whole slide image in ./DATA
 ```
 ./DATA/XXXX
 ├── slide_1.svs